quantumlib/Cirq/docs/dev/rfc_process.md

 ## New hardware integrations

 Several hardware vendors already have integrations with cirq.
-We are not currently soliciting additional vendors.
-However, if you are considering integrating with cirq, we would highly encourage you to engage with the cirq-maintainer team through attending the weekly cirq cync and submitting an RFC as specified above.
-Everyone benefits from a well-maintained, user friendly interface with a high reliability, which is the goal of having this RFC process.
+If you are considering integrating with cirq, please engage with us through the cirq-maintainer team by attending the weekly cirq cync meeting and submitting an RFC to get feedback on your design proposal (as specified above).
+The goal of the RFC review process is to ensure all integrations end up with a well-maintained, user friendly interface with a high reliability.

 Examples of other integrations can be found on the [Hardware page](/cirq/hardware).